Noise-Augmented $\ell_0$ Regularization of Tensor Regression with Tucker Decomposition: Numerical Examples

-We examined the performances of different TR methods in the FG-NET dataset \citep{ranking2014ECCV} (\url{http://yanweifu.github.io/FG_NET_data/FGNET.zip}).
-It contains 1,002 human face images (color or greyscale) from $82$ individuals aged from $0$ to $69$ years old.
+The FG-NET dataset contains 1,002 human face images (color or greyscale) from $82$ individuals aged from $0$ to $69$ years old.
 Each image is labeled with the person's age and contains $68$ manually annotated points, which describe the structure of a face and are located around the eyebrows, mouth, eyes, nose, and the edge of a face.
-We run linear TR with $l_2$ loss to predict age given an image and identify pixels that are important predictors of age.
+We examined the performances of different TR methods in the We run linear TR with $l_2$ loss to predict age given an image and identify pixels that are important predictors of age.

 We first pre-processed the images before the model fitting.
 Specifically, we transformed all images to grayscale and used annotated points for a piecewise affine transformation that aligned the points and corners across all images.
 For example, the tip of the nose is located in the same position in a 2D Cartesian coordinate (xy) after transformation in each image; the same for all other points.
 We then stacked all transformed images to form a 3D block along the z-axis.
 The pre-processing procedure is illustrated with 3 examples in Figure \ref{fig:preprocessing-fg}.